poorsu/appium-wdio-node/README.md

 # appium-boilerplate

 > **NOTE:**
-> This boilerplate is for Webdriver V5, if you need a boilerplate for V4 please click [here](https://github.com/webdriverio/appium-boilerplate/tree/v4)
+> This boilerplate is for Webdriver V5

 Boilerplate project to run Appium tests together with WebdriverIO for:

-- iOS/Android Native Apps
+- Android Native App - Astro Syok
-- iOS/Android Hybrid Apps
-- Android Chrome and iOS Safari browser ([check here](./README.md#automating-chrome-or-safari))

-> This boilerplate uses the WebdriverIO native demo app which can be found [here](https://github.com/webdriverio/native-demo-app).
-> The releases can be found and downloaded [here](https://github.com/webdriverio/native-demo-app/releases).
+> The apk of the app can be found in the following location : https://apkpure.com/syok-free-radio-videos-and-podcasts/net.amp.era and also available in Google Playstore and Apple Appstore
 > Before running tests, please create a `./apps` directory, download the app and move the zip files into that directory

 > **Note:**